 “This is where we heard about CTEV or clubfoot for the first time,” recalled Jyoti.

 CTEV (Congenital Talipes Equinovarus), more commonly known as clubfoot, is a birth defect where an infant’s foot is twisted inward.
-The deformity, usually present at birth, worsens over time if left untreated.
+The deformity, usually present at birth, is a clubfoot symptom that worsens over time if left untreated.

 Upon further investigation by our pediatrician, Raghav was immediately referred to Dr. Manish Dalwani, Senior Consultant, Orthopedics at Sitaram Bhartia Hospital, Delhi.